Allen County, Kansas

-Allen County (county code AL) is a county located in the southeast portion of the U.S. state of Kansas.
-It is 504 square miles, or 322,560 acres in size.
+Allen County is a county located in the southeast portion of the U.S. state of Kansas.
+Its county seat and most populous city is Iola.
 As of the 2020 census, the population was 12,526.
-Its county seat and most populous city is Iola.
+The county was named for William Allen, a U.S. Senator from Ohio and prominent supporter of westward expansion.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized.
 Allen County is one of the 33 counties established by the first territorial legislature in August 1855, six years before Kansas statehood in 1861.
 It was named in honor of William Allen, a United States senator from Ohio.
 At the time of its creation, Charles Passmore was appointed probate judge; B.W.
 Cowden and Barnett Owen were appointed county commissioners, and William Godfrey was appointed sheriff.
 The appointments were temporary until the general election in 1857.
 The four men were authorized to appoint the county clerk and treasurer thus completing the county organization.

 Richard J. Fuqua and his family are considered the first white settlers in the county, arriving in the valley of the Neosho River January 1855.
 Fuqua established a post for trading with the neighboring Indian tribes which became quite popular with the Sac and Fox Indians.
 B.W.
 Cowden and H.D.
 Parsons arrived in March of the same year and selected claims in the valley of the Neosho River, near the mouth of Elm Creek.
 The next settlement was made near the mouth of Deer Creek (so named for the abundance of deer in the area) by Major James Parsons, and his two sons, Jesse and James, and a Mr. Duncan.
 The population grew rapidly through the spring and summer of 1855, most of it located on or near the Neosho River.